 - Wrongful death

 Proving That the Breach of Duty Resulted in the Plaintiff’s Losses and Injuries

-There are generally two types of causation that need to be addressed in order to prove this breach of duty.
+There are generally two types of causation that need to be addressed in order to prove the breach of duty led to the injuries.
 They include:

 - Actual cause or the cause-in-fact: The cause-in-fact is a relatively straightforward concept and involves the plaintiff showing that the wrongdoer’s actions are the actual cause of their injuries.
 To establish this actual cause, the but-for test is used.
 For instance, if a motorist ran a stop sign and hit a motorcycle and the motorcyclist suffered brain damage, the but-for test would state that “but for the motorist running the stop sign, the motorcyclist would not have suffered brain damage.”

 - Legal cause or proximate cause: On the other hand, legal or proximate cause deals with the issue of foreseeability and whether the plaintiff’s injuries were a foreseeable result of the wrongdoer’s behavior and actions.
 For example, if an individual decides to drink and drive and kills another motorist, it could have been foreseeable that when the individual got behind the wheel while intoxicated, death could have occurred.
 Yet, if the drunk driver hit a truck carrying hazardous material and caused an explosion that injured a motorist a significant distance away, it’s unlikely that this explosion accident could’ve been a foreseeable consequence of drunk driving.